hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

   + using many different copies of the same feature detector w/ different positions
     + might replicate across scale and orientation (tricky and expensive)
     + replication greatly reducing the number of free parameters to be learned
-  + using several different feature types, each with tits own map of replicated detectors
+  + using several different feature types, each with its own map of replicated detectors
     + allowing each patch of image to be represented by features in several ways
     + extend one feature type to many maps
     + each map replicas of the same feature